Gladstone Hinterland

 Gladstone Hinterland features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.5% of all households, including 38.4% couples with children, 33.1% couples without children, and 9.6% single parent families.
-Non-family households account for the remaining 18.5%, with lone person households at 16.7% and group households comprising 1.7% of the total.
-The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.
+Family households account for 81.5% of all households, including 38.4% couples with children, 33.1% couples without children, and 9.6% single parent families.
+Non-family households constitute the remaining 18.5%, with lone person households making up 16.7% and group households comprising 1.7%.
+The median household size is 2.8 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households